Tips for buying a home with a gifted deposit as Bank of Mum and Dad digs deeper

 The ‘Bank of Mum and Dad’ has become a common source of funding for homebuyers who are looking to get onto the property ladder.

-In the North West, the average funding from the ‘Bank of Mum and Dad’ has almost doubled from £12,900 to more than £24,000.
+In the North West last year, the average funding from the ‘Bank of Mum and Dad’ almost doubled from £12,900 to more than £24,000.

 If you are using money provided by family or friends to fund all or part of a deposit (known as a gifted deposit) there are a number of steps you will need to take.
 Without the right legal checks, a gift for all or part of your deposit can significantly slow down the purchase process.

-So, we’ve put together some simple steps to help you avoid unnecessary bumps in the road when purchasing a property with a gifted deposit.
+So, we’ve put together the infographic below to with advice on how you can avoid unnecessary bumps in the road when purchasing a property with a gifted deposit.

 Inform your conveyancer as soon as possible